 Dr. Valentine received the Doctor of Education Degree from Virginia Tech, the Master of Arts Degree and Bachelor of Science Degree from Howard University.
 She was honored as “Educator of the Year” by the American Academy of Physician Assistants in 1997.
 The Association of Schools of Allied Health Professions elected her as fellow in 2003 and she received the cultural pluralism award for her work by that organization in 2007.
 The Howard University Faculty Senate honored her for “Outstanding Contributions to the African Diaspora” in 2005.

-Currently, she is Dean of the School of Health Sciences at Winston-Salem State University and has been involved in many national and international projects, including general chair and president of the Consortium on International Management Policy and Development, university liaison with Hubei University of Chinese Medicine, and directed grant funded projects in Malawi and Zimbabwe in Africa.
-Dr. Valentine serves on the board of trustees for Novant Health Systems, board of directors for the North Carolina Center for Public Policy Research, board of directors for the National Society of Allied Health, board of directors for Sci-Works, Advisory Board for Ronald McDonald House and the board of directors for SG Atkins Community Development Corporation of Winston-Salem.
+Currently, she is Vice President of Allied Health Education at Vanderbilt University Medical Center.
+She previously served as Dean of the School of Health Sciences at Winston-Salem State University from 2006 – 2021, of which she served as Interim Chancellor at Fayetteville State University from 2019 – 2021.
+Her service to community and public organizations includes general chair and president of the Consortium on International Management Policy and Development for the past decade.
+She has directed grant funded projects in Malawi and Zimbabwe in Africa.
+Dr. Valentine served on the board of trustees for Novant Health Systems, board of directors for the North Carolina Center for Public Policy Research, board of directors for the National Society of Allied Health, board of directors for Sci-Works, Advisory Board for Ronald McDonald House and the board of directors for SG Atkins Community Development Corporation of Winston-Salem.

 Dr. Valentine has conducted research on homeless and minority issues.
 She has lectured extensively on minority HIV/AIDS issues to professional and lay groups nationally and internationally.
-She has published in refereed journals, textbooks, and HIV/AIDS training manuals, and currently serves as Editor in Chief for the Best Practices in Health Professions Diversity Journal, which she founded in 2007.
+She has published in refereed journals, textbooks, and HIV/AIDS training manuals, and served as Editor in Chief for the Best Practices in Health Professions Diversity Journal, which she founded from 2007 – 2023.

 Acknowledgments: This Biographical Sketch was prepared by Dr. Peggy Valentine with the assistance of Dr. William Marquardt and submitted to the Society in September 2013.
-Dr. Valentine provided the portrait photograph.
-The second photograph is from the AAPA Photographic Collection donated to the PA History Society.
-The banner photo is of Dr. Valentine in a Project Access classroom, 1991, courtesy of the PA History Society.
+The biography was updated by Dr. Valentine in March of 2023.
+Dr. Valentine provided the portrait photograph in the upper banner.
+All other photographs are from the AAPA Photographic Collection in the PA History Society archives.